 Keeping the Jaguar XJ-S transmission oil cool is critical.
 I installed a transmission cooler and a larger (deeper) transmission oil pan.
-Space limitations challenge mounting locations for a transmission cooler, so after trying several locations I finally mounted the transmission cooler to the lower grill approx. 4 inches forward of the engine oil cooler.
+Space limitations challenge mounting locations for a transmission cooler, so after trying several locations I finally mounted the transmission cooler to the lower grill approx. 4 inches forward of the engine oil cooler. (yellow arrow photograph below).

-Pictured below is the transmission mount.
-Access to the transmission mount is gained by disconnecting the exhaust pipes (blue arrow) at the down exhaust pipe connections.
-This mount is a unique Jaguar design and is under significant spring pressure .
 Before attempting to remove the transmission mount the spring pressure must be relieved by supporting the transmission mount in the center (red arrow), with a floor jack.
 Only then should the transmission mount support bolts (green arrow) be removed.
 Once these four bolts are removed the floor jack can be lowered and the transmission mount removed from the transmission.

 There are a number of small fiddly parts that are required to install the pan and transmission mount.
 Make sure they are at hand before you start installing the new pan.
-You don't want to be looking for stuff while you are under the car holding holding the pan up.
+You don't want to be looking for stuff while you are under the car holding the pan up.

-Attach oil pan gasket to oil pan using pan bolts in every other hole.
+(Photograph below) Attach oil pan gasket to oil pan using pan bolts in every other hole.
 No sealant of any kind should be used to hold the gasket to the oil pan.

 Two rear bolts require spacers as they are attached with the forward part of the rear transmission mount.